 Abnormal sensation distal to the fracture with administration of adequate analgesia is a sign of nerve injury.
 It can range from neuropraxia, characterized by only physiological interruption of the nerve signals which heals in about two months, to neurotmesis, characterized by anatomic disruption of the nerve fibers.

 Deep vein thrombosis is a common complication following fractures which can progress to fatal pulmonary embolism.
 Adequate prophylaxis is indicated in all patients with prolonged immobilization to avoid thromboembolic events.

 It occurs most commonly in the lower limb with a fracture of the femoral shaft.
 Patients present with dyspnea, tachypnea, hypoxemia and a petechial rash.
 It may progress to a fatal respiratory failure or neurological complications.

-It is characterized by increased pressure in limb compartment following fractures due to bleeding, edema or tight casting.
+It is characterized by increased pressure in enclosed muscle tissue following fractures due to bleeding, edema or tight casting.
 It is common with fractures of the tibia and radius.
 Complications can progress to gangrene.
-It is characterized by increasing pain out of proportion to the fracture.
+It is characterized by pain which increases out of proportion to the fracture.
 The pain can be elicited with passive movement or stretching of the muscles.
-When suspected, casts and bandages should be removed immediately and fasciotomy should be planned to save the limb.
+When suspected, casts and bandages should be removed immediately, and fasciotomy should be planned to save the limb.